Tonantzintla/MC-ID/plugin/README.md

 This is a companion plugin for the [MC-ID](../) project.

+You can grab the latest release from the [releases page](https://github.com/Tonantzintla/MC-ID/releases).

 ## Plugin

 This plugin is designed to be used with the [MC-ID API](../api) and sends requests to the API to get the 6-digit code and display it to the user.
 The user can then use this code to log in the app they are using.